 On February 6, 2015, the Regional State Court of Mannheim, Germany rendered its decision that the patent was infringed.
 The judgment does not require AES to recall products which are already installed in aircraft or have been sold to other end users.
-On July 15, 2015, Lufthansa advised AES of their intention to enforce the accounting provisions of the decision, which require AES to provide certain financial information regarding sales of the infringing product to enable Lufthansa to make an estimate of requested damages.
+On July 15, 2015, Lufthansa advised AES of their intention to enforce the accounting provisions of the decision, which required AES to provide certain financial information regarding sales of the infringing product to enable Lufthansa to make an estimate of requested damages.
 Additionally, if Lufthansa provides the required bank guarantee specified in the decision, the Company may be required to offer a recall of products which are in the distribution channels in Germany.
 No such bank guarantee has been issued to date.

 The Company appealed and believes it has valid defenses to refute the decision.
-The appeal is scheduled to be heard on October 12, 2016 at the Higher Regional Court.
+The appeal was heard on October 12, 2016 at the Higher Regional Court of Karlsruhe.
 Should that ruling be unfavorable, the Company may choose to appeal to the Federal Supreme Court.
 The enforcement of the accounting provision of the decision, as discussed above, has no impact on the appeals process.
 As a result, we do not currently have sufficient information to provide an estimate of AES's potential exposure related to this matter.
-As loss exposure is neither probable nor estimable at this time, the Company has not recorded any liability with respect to this litigation as of July 2, 2016.
+As loss exposure is neither probable nor estimable at this time, the Company has not recorded any liability with respect to this litigation as of October 1, 2016.
+The Court is scheduled to issue its decision on November 9, 2016.

 On November 26, 2014, Lufthansa filed a complaint in the United States District for the Western District of Washington.
 Lufthansa's complaint in this action alleges that AES manufactures, uses, sells and offers for sale a power supply system which infringes upon a U.S. patent held by Lufthansa.
 The patent at issue in the U.S. action is based on technology similar to that involved in the German action.
 On April 25, 2016, the Court issued its ruling on claim construction, holding that the sole independent claim in the patent is indefinite, rendering all claims in the patent indefinite.
 Based on this ruling, AES filed a motion for summary judgment on the grounds that the Court's ruling that the patent is indefinite renders the patent invalid and unenforceable.
 On July 20, 2016 the U.S. District Court granted the motion for summary judgment and issued an order dismissing all claims against AES with prejudice.
-Lufthansa has indicated that it will appeal the Court's dismissal to the U.S. Court of Appeals for the Federal Circuit.
+Lufthansa has filed an appeal with the United States Court of Appeals for the Federal Circuit.
 The Company believes that it has valid defenses to Lufthansa's claims and will vigorously contest the appeal.
-As loss exposure is neither probable nor estimable at this time, the Company has not recorded any liability with respect to this litigation as of July 2, 2016.
+As loss exposure is neither probable nor estimable at this time, the Company has not recorded any liability with respect to this litigation as of October 1, 2016.